Moto Service Station

 The motorway service station at Pease Pottage contains:

-- several franchised eating establishments, which change from time to time (at December 2010: Costa Coffee, Burger King, and Moto’s own-brand Eat and Drink Company);
+- several franchised eating establishments, which change from time to time (at October 2019: Costa Coffee, Burger King, a cornish pasty kiosk, a Greggs bakery, a krispy Kreme doughnut shop, and Moto’s own-brand Eat and Drink Company);

 - 2 cash machines (ATMs): one in the main building that takes a small commission, and one by the petrol station that doesn’t;